neil7057/beach_hut_society/README.md

 ### Further Testing

 *   Testing was carried out as each function was developed.
 The menu structure, navigation and footer were tested until error free on base.html before other page fucntionality was developed.
-*   Code for creation, edit and delete was tested with Models that didnt update the database to check processing functionality before data chnages were attempted.
+*   Code for creation, edit and delete was tested with Models that didn't update the database to check processing functionality before data changes were attempted.
 *   Admin and normal user accounts were created to support testing of restricted/enhanced permissions.
 *   As each page was completed, existing succesful tests were rerun to ensure that proven functionality hadn't been affected.
 *   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.